 More Free Things to Do in Gatlinburg

 These are some of the best free things to do in Gatlinburg!
 Other things you can enjoy for free include browsing The Village Shops, taking a self-guided tour of Ole Smoky Moonshine Distillery, and watching candy be made at Ole Smoky Candy Kitchen.
 Enjoying free things to do the area is one of the best ways to make your vacation more affordable.
+Check out these cheap and free things to do in Gatlinburg and the Smoky Mountains for even more ideas!

 As you can see, there are plenty of wonderful free things to do in Gatlinburg when you stay with Timber Tops.
 To start planning your next vacation, browse our selection of Gatlinburg cabin rentals!